ewowi/StarDocs/docs/StarLeds/Effects.md

 ```
 (updated June 4, 2024)

+Remarks

+* there is no notion of the physical shape of the fixture the effect will be projected on.
+An effect has a dimension but the projection functions in StarLeds will deal with properly displaying an effect on a fixture.
+See [Projections And Mappings](/StarDocs/StarLeds/ProjectionsAndMappings)
+* Effects should be written in a way it supports any dimension including 1:1:1 and 0:0:0 (exotic projections do rely on this).
 * name(), dim() and tags() provide effect metadata
 * leds.sharedData preserves data over multiple loops, in case of array add the number of elements. data allocation and management will be done transparent from the effect code.
 * leds.size is the virtual size of the effect